Benstraum/Forge-5e-/README.md

 ## Prerequisites

-Using Chrom Browser.
+Using Chrome Browser.
 Preffered using chrome dev tools with a mobile view.

 Before you get started, make sure you have the following software installed on your computer: